LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Evaluation

 \subsection{Claim-Topic Evaluation}

-To assess how well the LLM-generated topics align with their corresponding factual claims, we performed evaluation on two aspects: \textit{accuracy} and \textit{granularity}.
-As we had already evaluated the taxonomy, which includes the relationship among broad, medium, and detailed topics in Section~\ref{sec:taxonomy_eval}, we only evaluate claims and their leaf node topics.
-The detailed illustration of the evaluation metrics is: \paragraph{Accuracy.} This criterion assesses how accurately the leaf node topics reflect the content and context of the corresponding factual claims.
-This involves determining if the topics are relevant and if they correctly represent the underlying information without misinterpretation or error. \paragraph{Granularity.} This criterion evaluates the specificity of the leaf node topics.
-This involves determining whether the topics are detailed enough to uniquely categorize and differentiate between factual claims, yet broad enough to maintain practical applicability across multiple claims.
+To assess how well the factual claims are aligned with the topics assigned to them from the LLM-generated taxonomy, we performed evaluation on two aspects: \textit{accuracy} and \textit{granularity}.
+As Section~\ref{sec:taxonomy_eval} already evaluated the taxonomy itself, which includes the relationships among broad, medium, and detailed topics, we only evaluated claims and their leaf node topics.
+The detailed evaluation metrics are: \paragraph{Accuracy.} This criterion assesses how accurately the leaf node topics reflect the content and context of the corresponding factual claims.
+This involves determining if the topics are relevant and if they correctly represent the underlying information in the claims without misinterpretation or error. \paragraph{Granularity.} This criterion evaluates the specificity of the leaf node topics.
+This involves determining whether the topics are detailed enough to uniquely categorize and differentiate between factual claims, yet broad enough to maintain practical applicability over multiple claims.

+Nine human evaluators participated in the claim-topic evaluation.
+They were divided into three groups, each consisting of three individuals.
+Each group assessed the same set of 306 claim-topic pairs, comprising 34 pairs per model for each dataset.
+After completing the evaluations, we calculated the average scores for each model across the datasets, as presented in Table~\ref{tab:evaluation_scores}.

-After human evaluators rated each claim-topic pair, we calculated the average scores for each dataset separately for Zephyr and GPT-4o mini, as shown in Table~\ref{tab:evaluation_scores}.
-The evaluations highlight the distinct strengths of Zephyr and GPT-4o mini.
-Zephyr demonstrated consistent granularity across datasets but showed variable accuracy, with its strongest performance in the \textit{CV} dataset.
-GPT-4o mini exhibited strong granularity, particularly in the \textit{CS} dataset where it scored a high of 4.9.
-Although it generally scored lower than Zephyr's in the \textit{CV} dataset, it was competitive in the \textit{CC} and \textit{CS} datasets.
-The brevity and limited context of tweets in the \textit{CV} dataset may have posed challenges for achieving high accuracy.
-In contrast, Facebook posts (\textit{CC} and \textit{CS}) likely provided more verbose and detailed content, which might have helped in achieving higher scores for GPT-4o mini.
+Overall, GPT-4o mini and Gemini demonstrated stronger performance in both accuracy and granularity compared to Zephyr, particularly on the \textit{CS} dataset, where they achieved a granularity score of 4.9.
+According to the feedback from human evaluators, Zephyr often produced lengthy descriptions for detailed topics, occasionally repeating the content of the social media posts, which contributed to its lower granularity scores.
+However, Zephyr showed slightly higher accuracy in the \textit{CV} dataset in the human evaluation, indicating it may perform better with shorter texts such as tweets.
+In contrast, Facebook posts (\textit{CC} and \textit{CS}) likely provided more verbose and detailed content, which may have benefited GPT-4o mini and Gemini.

+To measure the inter-rater reliability, we computed Gwet's AC2 scores for each group.
+The average scores of the three groups were 0.67 for accuracy and 0.75 for granularity.